-The English Department is requesting 1 new hire in Santa Rosa and increased reassigned time for our Writing Center Coordinator.
+The English Department is requesting 2 new hires in Santa Rosa and increased reassigned time for our Writing Center Coordinator.

-Although we hired three new contract faculty in 21-22, we have lost four contract faculty (3 to retirement and 1 to resignation) in the past two years.
-With another retirement expected at the end of 23-24, our total contract faculty will be 22 across two campuses.
-In addition, 7 of our contract faculty are within retirement age (55+), with an additional 4 faculty within a few years of retirement, meaning that half of our current full-time faculty are at or near retirement.
+Although we hired three new contract faculty in 21-22, we have lost five contract faculty (4 to retirement and 1 to resignation) in the past three years.
+We currently have 25 contract faculty across two campuses.
+In addition, 8 of our contract faculty are within retirement age (55+), with an additional 3 faculty within a few years of retirement, meaning that nearly half of our current full-time faculty are at or near retirement.
+We have two confirmed retirements, one each in Sp 24 and Sp 25.
 We need to plan ahead, bring new faculty onboard and through the tenure process, and acculturated into the department so that the English department can maintain strong, student-centered education through staffing changes.

 English composition is critical to student success, hence the critical role we played in the Basic Skills Initiative, Student Equity and Achievement (SEA), AB 705/AB 1705, and Guided Pathways.
 In all of these initiatives, English Department faculty are central to infusing new equity pedagogy and engaging in curricular transformation.
 Prior to emergency remote instruction necessitated by the pandemic, the English department responded to AB 705 by creating Communities of Practice for professional learning to support open-access English 1A, and by undertaking massive curricular reform by eliminating a 3-course developmental English sequence and replacing it with English 50, our co-requisite support class for English 1A.
-In response to Student Equity and Achievement, we designed two learning communities: Umoja and APASS (Asian and Pacific Islander American Student Success).
+In response to Student Equity and Achievement, we designed two learning communities: Umoja and APASS (Asian and Pacific Islander American Student Success), and a new partnership with the Native American Student Center was established last year.
 Our faculty have also participated actively in the ongoing Guided Pathways work and the creation and revision of the Guided Self-Placement.
 During the period of remote instruction due to the pandemic, we continued this work and more, all with the intentional focus on DEIA principles.
 In 20-21, we hired our first African-American Literature specialist, and in 21-22, we hired three Ethnic Literature specialists.
-In the past year, we have partnered with IGNITE to bring English 1A and Writing Center support into the juvenile hall; we collaborated to establish the new STEMinterested learning community with Avanzando; we developed a Native American-focused "companion course" partnership with Humanities and the Native American Center, which we hope to develop into a full learning community next year; and we are entering partnership with Math to develop a possible summer bridge for first-generation students to complete their Math and English requirements in their first year.
+In the past year, we have partnered with IGNITE to bring English 1A and Writing Center support into the juvenile hall; we collaborated to establish the new STEMinterested learning community with Avanzando; we developed a Native American-focused

+"companion course" partnership with Humanities and the Native American Center, which we hope to develop into a full learning community next year; and we are partnering with Athletics in an FYE designed to help Student Athletes complete Math and English in their first year.
 Having adequate faculty on staff is essential for our department to continue the work we're already doing and increase our capacity to continue designing and implementing for transformative learning.